bxdoan/bxdoan/README.md

 <div align="center">

-> Reject common sense to make the impossible possible.
+> Being the best decoy ever is as cool as being the ace

-> — Simon —
+> — Tobio Kageyama —

 </div>